 Throughout my counseling practicum experience and in consultation with my colleagues, we often found it was difficult for kiddos, especially young kiddos, to stay engaged and motivated in online therapy.
 It can be hard for children to open up to a stranger in person, but especially online.
 Due to this reason, I believe it would be best to build rapport and interact with them in person.
 To add, there may be limitations to privacy.
-There are other options, such as meeting at your child's school (with your consent and school's permission and ability), that we can work out.

 Do you prescribe medication?

 No, I am not a medical doctor.
 Many clients find medication is helpful, but many of them also progress well in therapy without medication.
 If you want to be evaluated for psychiatric medication, either contact your primary care physician or a psychiatrist.
 If you are already taking medication, I can work with your doctor to coordinate care.
 If you need help finding a psychiatrist, please let me know and we can work together to find a good fit.